 Honey cakes and fruit loafs were used in banquettes as well.

 Fish was the most common type of flesh eaten in Egypt, since the Nile provided good fishing.
-The fish were dried and salted, fried or boiled.
+The fish was dried and salted, fried or boiled.

-Geese, ducks, pigeons and quail were also common.
-The poor could afford them more than cattle since they could catch them wild.
-Later on, they domesticated fowl and raised them for food.
+Geese, ducks, pigeons and quail were also quite common.
+The poor could afford to eat them more than cattle since they could catch them in the wild.
+Later on, the Egyptians domesticated fowl and raised them for food.

 Cattle meat such as beef, pork, sheep and goat were less common.
 The rich could afford to eat them more often, but the poor were able to have them on special occasions.
 Meat from wild game such as dear also existed in those days.